 Username: First initial, middle initial, and last name (there will be a counter appended if more than one person shares the same initials).

 Password: WebAdvisor passwords are part of the password synchronization system.
 The system also stores a hint to help students remember their passwords; however, the hint cannot be the password or part of the password.
 Students are encouraged to change their passwords frequently for security purposes.
-If you are a new user, a generic password is mailed to your home address.
+If you are a new user, a generic password is sent to your personal email address.
 You should login and customize this password as soon as possible.

 How do I prepare for GWR?